AlexanderRichert-NOAA/ci-validate-pr/README.md

 ## Usage

-Call this workflow from your own workflow using `workflow_call`:
+Call this workflow from your own workflow:

 ```yaml
 # .github/workflows/validate-pr.yml